-The number of people killed on New Zealand’s roads each year is very high in relation to the population.
-In 2008, 366 people died, an improvement on the 2007 total, which was 422.
-However this annual road toll is roughly equivalent to the deaths that would result from three Boeing 737 plane crashes.
-The injury rate is even more shocking – in 2007 16,013 people were hurt in motor accidents.
+The number of people killed on New Zealand’s roads each year is high in relation to the population.
+In 2008, 366 people died, an improvement on the 2007 total of 422.
+The average annual road toll between 2011 and 2020 was 321, nearly the number of deaths that would result from three Boeing 737-700 plane crashes.
+The injury rate is even more shocking – in 2007, 16,013 people were hurt in motor accidents.

 Accidents involving a car, bus, motorcycle or truck, and occur on public roads, are included in official statistics.
 These accidents may also involve pedestrians or cyclists.

 There are more road deaths in some parts of the country.
 This reflects regional population differences, the number of major roads in a region, and roading standards.
 Between 2006 and 2007 road deaths climbed significantly in Canterbury, Manawatū–Wanganui, and Waikato.